Northern Illinois University

-Northern Illinois University (NIU) is a public research university in DeKalb, Illinois.
-It was founded as Northern Illinois State Normal School on May 22, 1895, by Illinois Governor John P. Altgeld as part of an expansion of the state's system for producing college-educated teachers.
+Northern Illinois University (NIU) is a public research university in DeKalb, Illinois, United States.
+It was founded as "Northern Illinois State Normal School" in 1895 by Illinois Governor John P. Altgeld, initially to provide the state with college-educated teachers.
 In addition to the main campus in DeKalb, it has satellite centers in Chicago, Naperville, Rockford, and Oregon, Illinois.

-The university is composed of seven degree-granting colleges and has a student body of approximately 16,000 with over 240,000 alumni.
-NIU is one of only two public universities in Illinois that compete in the National Collegiate Athletic Association at the highest levels of all sports, Division I. The university's athletic teams are known as the Huskies and compete in the Mid-American Conference (MAC).
+The university is composed of seven degree-granting colleges and has a student body of approximately 16,000.
+NIU is one of seven public universities in Illinois that compete in the National Collegiate Athletic Association's, Division I. The athletic teams are known as the Huskies and compete in the Mid-American Conference (MAC).